thereviews/thereviews.github.io/_posts/2022-6-04-Best-Buy-Security-Camera.md

 You will get with on Blink camera with mounting cable to put on the camera, USB cable to connect any device  you want and power adapter.

+## Wyze Cam V3

+Wyze Cam v3 is a security  camera which can be used both indoor and outdoor that will make easy to keep an eye on your home while away.

+Wyze Cam records videos the same quality day and night as it has stratlight sensor that will record full coloured HD video at night

+Wyze can be installed outdoor and indoor no matter how weather out side is wyze can handle it

+Use it with any phone you have weather using android or ios you can install wyze

+Be alerted when motion or sound is detected, wyze camera captures video anytime sound or movement is detected

+Customize motion detection zones to where you want the camera to be alerted when motion or sound is captured and you can completely make this feature off if you want.

+24 hour vidoe Recording and has 32 micro sd card